SORTEDfood/backend-developer-test/README.md

 ## Q&A
 > How should I submit my test when I'm done?

-Fork this repo and send a pull request when you think you are done.
+Clone this repo and send a link when you think you are done.
+Do *not* fork the repo.